Server Training Basics

 Red Bucket and Test StripsUse a clean wiping cloth and the bleach water in the red bucket to wipe and sanitize the:

-Check the Bleach Water Solution in the Red Bucket
+Check the Sanitation Solution in the Red Bucket

-All wiping cloths should be stored in the red bucket with chlorine/water sanitizing solution.
+All wiping cloths should be stored in the red bucket with sanitizing solution.
 Change the bucket often and test the solution, every 2 hours or more depending on usage.
 Use test strips found on the wall.
-It's a simple process of inserting a test strip as the water comes out of the dispenser.
-It should read between 50-100 ppm, and definitely not less than 50 ppm.
+It's a simple process of inserting a test strip into the bucks.
+It should read between 200-400 ppm.

 Reset Tables